yu-ming-chen/tp/docs/DeveloperGuide.md

 The `Storage` component uses the Jackson API to convert Plain Old Java Objects (POJOs) into JSON files which are then stored locally.
 It uses the same API to read existing JSON files during the launch of the application to load the stored data into `NUSave`.
-As seen in Figure 3.6.1, `JsonUserPrefsStorage` is responsible for the reading and writing of `UserPref` objects and contains the file path of its JSON file. `JsonNusaveStorage` is responsible for the reading and writing of all NUSave data and contains the file path of its JSON file.
+As seen in Figure 3.6.1, `JsonUserPrefsStorage` is responsible for the reading and writing of `UserPref` objects and contains the file path of its JSON file while `JsonNusaveStorage` is responsible for the reading and writing of all NUSave data and contains the file path of its JSON file.

 ![Structure of the data stored by NUSave](images/PojoClassDiagram.png)